brlew/esd_frontend/README.md

-# esd_frontend
+# SeekHealth
+SeekHealth is our effort to allow healthcare providers to aggregate thousands of appointments and consultation information.
+The SeekHealth API allows healthcare providers to bring features for both their internal and external users.

+## 0. Direct Links to Resources
+    * [ ] ( ).

-## Setup instructions
+## 1. Prerequisites
+### 1.1 Installation
+Please ensure that you have the following installed on your machine.
+You can follow [this installation guide] (https://docs.google.com/document/d/1hSqhVbgbclf-eOvBx5BQhaTJHxbUSUN4wZTrLNUMyUk/edit#heading=h.3l1qt71ezfd0).
+    * Python 3
+    * Visual Studio Code
+    * Docker Desktop
+    * WAMP Server

-###
+### 1.2 Launch
-- have WAMP running
-- have Docker running
+Make sure that your WAMP Server and Docker is running.
+Please ensure that the default port of MYSQL is 3306.
+Change the port number by Right Click WAMP Icon -> Tools-> under port use by MySQL-> use a port Other than XXXX.
+WAMP will be restarted.

-### Database
+## 2. Database
 For Windows :
 1. Start WAMP server.

-2. Go to phpMyAdmin (http://localhost/phpmyadmin/index.php) and log in.
+2. Go to [phpMyAdmin] (http://localhost/phpmyadmin/index.php) and log in.
     Username: root
     Password:

-3. Import the sql statements in the following order.
+3. Import the sql statements in the following order. [under the database folder](./database)
     - g1t6_patient
     - g1t6_doctor
-    - g1t6_appt (don't show the appts)
+    - g1t6_appt (if values are not added, please copy the SQL statements from database/appt.sql folders)
     - g1t6_prescription
     - g1t6_employee